mahilab/Syntacts/tutorials/unity.md

 }
 ```

-First, we find the `SyntactsHub` in the Scene inside of `Start` and save a local reference to `hub`.
-From here, we can access `hub`'s `Session` object and use it as we would in the standard C# API.
+First, we find the `SyntactsHub` in the scene inside of `Start` and save a local reference to `hub`.
+From here, we can access `hub`s' `Session` object and use it as we would in the standard C# API.
 A few important notes:

 - Prefer initializing in `Start` over `Awake`.
 It's okay to *find* the `SyntactsHub` in `Awake`, but don't attempt to call any of `SyntactsHub.session`'s member functions from there.
 Unity does not guarantee the order of each component's `Awake` call, and since the device is opened inside of `SyntactsHub.Awake`, it may not be opened before `MyComponent.Awake`.
 Initializing in `Start` solves this since `Start` is always called after `Awake`.
-- In the event that you have multiple `SyntactsHubs` in the scene (i.e. you are outputting to multiple devices), you will need to use an approach different from `FindObjectOfType`.
+- If you have multiple `SyntactsHubs` in the scene (i.e. you are outputting to multiple devices), you will need to use an approach different from `FindObjectOfType`.
 The simplest fix is to make my `hub` public and assign it from the Unity Editor.

 ## Using Syntacts GUI with Unity

 A common requirement of designing haptic effects is needing to tune them online.
-Instead of repeatedly Playing, Stopping, and editing your code, you can use Syntact's Library features and the [GUI](/tutorials/gui.md) to iterate in Play mode.
-First, create a string variable containing the name of the Signal to be loaded.
-You can optionally make this public and assign it from the Unity Editor.
+Instead of repeatedly playing, stopping, and editing your code, you can use Syntacts' Library features and the [GUI](/tutorials/gui.md) to iterate in play mode.
+First, create a string variable containing the name of the signal to be loaded.
+You can optionally make this public and assign it from the Unity editor.

 ```cs
 public string signalName = "my_signal";